TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Pageview/Index.rst

         :file:`EXT:my_extension/Resources/Private/Templates/` or a folder below that
         path like :file:`EXT:my_extension/Resources/Private/Templates/MyPages`.

-        The templates are expected in a subfolder :path:`Pages` or :path:`pages`.
+        The templates are expected in a subfolder :path:`Pages`.

-        Fluid partials are looked up in a sub-directory called :path:`Partials` or :path:`partials`, layouts in :path:`Layouts` or :path:`layouts`.
+        Fluid partials are looked up in a sub-directory called :path:`Partials`, layouts in :path:`Layouts`.

         The name of the used page layout (:ref:`Backend layout <t3coreapi:be-layout>`) is resolved automatically.